 Neoliberalism, one of the main elements to blame, is better known for the policies that defined the world economy since the 1970s.
 Faithful devotees like Ronald Reagan and Margaret Thatcher, in the US and UK respectively, exported a number of their neoliberal policies to low and middle income countries through the Washington Consensus under the pretense that it would bring about development.

-Neoliberal policies did exactly not turn out the way their creators envisioned.
+Neoliberal policies did not exactly turn out the way their creators envisioned.
 They wanted to reformulate the old liberal ideas of the 19th century in a deeper and coherent social philosophy – something that was actually never accomplished.
 This article will review some of the origins of neoliberalism.

 The first time the term “neoliberalism” appeared, according to Horn and Mirowski (2009), was at the Colloque Walter Lippmann in Paris, in 1938.
 The Colloque was organized to debate the ideas presented in Lippmann’s recent book The Good Society in which he proposed an outline for government intervention in the economy, establishing the boundaries between laissez-faire – a mark of the old liberalism – and state interventionism.